 For hygiene and safety, one of the top concerns of running a successful restaurant business is the responsibility of restaurant floor polishing and maintenance.
 Maintaining the cleanliness for your brand value, customers, and also health departments who pop in for regular inspections is a must for every hospitality establishment.

-Apart from the creative aesthetics and design options, restaurant floors should be easy to maintain, remain odorless, and durable enough to hold up against high traffic for a various periods of time throughout the day.
-For instance, flooring at the bar area needs to be specifically fluid resistant; dining floors need to be resistant to acids from the dropped food, and so on.
+Apart from the creative aesthetics and design options, restaurant floors should be easy to maintain, remain odorless, and durable enough to hold up against high traffic for various periods of time throughout the day.
+For instance, flooring at the bar area needs to be specifically fluid resistant.
+Dining floors need to be resistant to acids from the dropped food, and so on.
 Therefore, the type of flooring you choose for your restaurant is a very important decision indeed.

 Recommended Flooring Options for Restaurants

 Please note that regardless of any type of flooring you choose to use for your restaurant, for better quality and durability you need to ensure that it is of commercial grade.

 - Marble Tiles: Marble tiles are durable, aesthetically pleasing, and versatile, however, have a very high installation costs.
 Depending on the restaurant area, the total expenditure can run between $7,000 to $10,000.

 - Carpets: Carpets are slip and stain resistant.
 The advantage of using carpets is its ability to absorb sound and it is available at half the investment of tile flooring.
 It is also very easy to install.
 Choose very dense carpets for high traffic areas.
 Dense carpets are wear-resistant and very low maintenance.

 - Laminate: Laminate or ceramic flooring come in a variety of custom designs.
 This flooring type enables you to get floors that resemble marble or hardwood without the cost.
 Plus they are easy to install and maintain.